 You should read the PDS and obtain independent professional advice before obtaining this product.

-The Altitude Card range offers a choice of which points program you want to direct your points into: either Qantas Frequent Flyer or Westpac’s own loyalty program Altitude Rewards.
+The Altitude Card range offers a choice of which points program you want to direct your points into: either Velocity or Qantas Frequent Flyer or Westpac’s own loyalty program Altitude Rewards.

-Note that there is an annual $50 Qantas Rewards fee on the Westpac Altitude Platinum Mastercard if you have selected to earn Qantas Points (rather than Altitude Rewards).
+Note that there is an annual $50 Rewards fee on the Westpac Altitude Platinum Mastercard if you have selected to earn Velocity or Qantas Points (rather than Altitude Rewards).

-To sum up, points can be transferred into Velocity, Singapore Airlines Krisflyer, Cathay Pacific Asia Miles and Malaysia Airlines Enrich at a rate of 3 Altitude Rewards points to 1 frequent flyer program point/mile.
+To sum up, points can be transferred into Velocity (at a lower rate than earning direct with Altitude Velocity), Singapore Airlines Krisflyer, Cathay Pacific Asia Miles and Malaysia Airlines Enrich at a rate of 3 Altitude Rewards points to 1 frequent flyer program point/mile.

-The choice between Altitude Qantas or Altitude Rewards is dependent on your personal points-earning preference.
+The choice between Altitude Velocity, Altitude Qantas or Altitude Rewards is dependent on your personal points-earning preference.

 Summing up: the American Express Westpac Altitude Blended Bundle